BranchTaken/Hemlock/doc/design/syntax.md

   type constructors.
 - Uncapitalized identifiers match `[_]*[a-z][A-Za-z0-9_']*`, and are used for value names, parameter label names, type names, and record field names.
+- The toolchain reserves identifiers with `__` suffix for internal use; using such identifiers in application code risks undefined behavior.

 ### Integer